defl/videoprocessor/README.md

 - Are you sure you're capturing something which is outside of what the card can pass along?
 For example 4k>30 with Blackmagic Recorder 4K mini will lead to this.
 - Did you set the correct output display modes in madVR?
 (2160p23, 2160p24 etc)?

-**I have frame drops or similar performance problems**
+**I have frame drops, jitter, choppy image or similar performance problems**

 - You are using an Nvidia card right?
 Intel GPUs will not cut it and lead to all sorts of drops.
 - Ensure your capture card is not sharing it's PCIe bandwidth with something else.
 Specifically your graphics card.
 - Ensure that your card is getting it's full PCIe bandwidth.
 The BlackMagic cards will show their bandwidth in the Capture Device -> Other properties which has to be link >=2 and width >=4.
+- Ensure you didn't set madVR to be too resource intensive. look at it's "max stats (5s)" in the on-screen debug and ensure that's not beyond your frame rate
 - Do not run other high (memory) bandwidth applications at the same time.
 4k30 12 bit is pushing over 13gbps and that data needs to be in RAM and processed by your CPU several times, which can load up your memory bus quite a bit

-**Can this display >=10bit?**

-- Yes, >=10 bit capture input, >=10 bit transfer to madVR, 10 bit D3D11 into >=10 bit screen have all been observed working
-- Example: Use a PS4Pro, set up 12 bit RGB mode and hook the output of your video card to a computer monitor.
-Once you fullscreen you should be seeing 10bit and madVR will tell you so in it's debug output.

-**Choppy image**

-- Ensure you didn't set madVR to be too resource intensive. look at it's "max stats (5s)" in the on-screen debug and ensure that's not beyond your frame rate
-- Nothing else running?
 - Full screen is generally smooter than windowed
 - Use the queue.
 - Press the reset button after starting the video.
 - If your latency (in the gui) is high then issues will appear.
 Ensure you have no drops/misses.
 Ideally your clock lead is positive.
 Set it by changing the frame offset.

+**Can this display >=10bit?**

+- Yes, >=10 bit capture input, >=10 bit transfer to madVR, 10 bit D3D11 into >=10 bit screen have all been observed working
+- Example: Use a PS4Pro, set up 12 bit RGB mode and hook the output of your video card to a computer monitor.
+Once you fullscreen you should be seeing 10bit and madVR will tell you so in it's debug output.

 # For developers